Carditis refers to the inflammation of one or more layers of the heart. It includes Pericarditis, Myocarditis, Endocarditis and Pancarditis.

 It is caused by an infection, that is almost always bacterial (rarely fungal).
 The endocarditis may be acute that develops suddenly and severely, or it may be subacute developing over few weeks to months.

 Acute bacterial endocarditis is caused by Staphylococci or Streptococcus pyogenes (group A beta-hemolytic Streptococci (GABS).
 The latter infection usually happens from sore throat and fever.
-GABS can cause a fever with rash called scarlet fever which if not picked up in time, can progress to cause rheumatic disease (rheumatic fever) affecting joints (rheumatoid arthritis), blood vessels (vasculitis), and heart (rheumatic heart disease– RHD).
-The endocarditis caused by RHD causes long-term/permanent damage to heart valves.
+GABS can cause a fever with rash called scarlet fever which if not picked up in time, can progress to cause rheumatic disease, manifesting as rheumatic fever, along with inflammation of joints (rheumatoid arthritis), blood vessels (vasculitis), and heart (rheumatic heart disease– RHD).
+The endocarditis caused by RHD can lead to long-term/permanent damage to heart valves.

 Sub-acute bacterial endocarditis is caused by the Streptococcus viridans group (commonly seen in the mouth), and sometimes by the bacteria Enterococci or Staphylococci.
 This generally leads to significant valve damage in those already having abnormalities in their heart.